Joc Pederson Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.47).

-- Diamondbacks pitchers combine to surrender 86 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

-- Davies gets the start for the Diamondbacks, his eighth of the season.
-He is 1-3 with a 7.11 ERA and 28 strikeouts in 31 2/3 innings pitched.
+- The Diamondbacks are sending Kelly (9-3) out for his 16th start of the season as he aims for his 10th victory.
+He is 9-3 with a 3.10 ERA and 96 strikeouts in 90 2/3 innings pitched.

-- The righty last pitched on Sunday against the Cleveland Guardians, when he threw 3 2/3 innings, allowing eight earned runs while giving up nine hits.
+- The right-hander last pitched on Tuesday against the Milwaukee Brewers, when he threw seven innings, allowing one earned run while giving up three hits.

-- The 30-year-old has amassed an ERA of 7.11, with 8 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.